SIG SG 550: Production

-Regulation
+Regulation in Canada

 On 27 February 2014, the Canadian semi-automatic "Classic Green" sporting rifle, also known as the "Swiss Arms PE 90", was re-classified as a "prohibited weapon".
 The rifle had been popular with hunters and gun enthusiasts, who until February 2014, only required a possession and acquisition licence to obtain the rifle.

 In 2013, a gun dealer had imported some PE 90 rifles from Switzerland and brought them to Canada for sale.
 After some were sold, it was alleged that the rifles in question were of a variant not allowed in Canada (PE90).
 Upon investigation and examination by the RCMP, this was proven inconclusive, however, the RCMP went further and decided the versions in Canada were too close to the PE90 and reclassified the rifles and declared the entire model line prohibited, with possible confiscation for destruction.
 This caused outrage amongst owners and lobbyists, who felt that the RCMP exceeded their authority, and that such policy changes should be enacted by legislation.

 The National Firearms Association of Canada considered pursuit of the matter through the legal system.
 On 31 July 2015, the Canadian government overturned the reclassification and returned the Swiss rifles to the original classifications.

 On 1 May 2020, in the wake of the Nova Scotia attacks, the rifles were again reclassified as Prohibited Firearms via Order in Council.